 Ostendio fully endorses the SP-CMM, since it provides organizations an objective viewpoint of their controls maturity, as well as a path forwards to greater maturity targets.
 MyVCM shows companies where they stand relative to the criteria of the SP-CMM, and how they are changing over time.

-We are hosting an exclusive conversation with the author of the SP-CMM, Tom Cornelius, on September 26th, 2019.
+We hosted an exclusive conversation with the author of the SP-CMM, Tom Cornelius, on September 26th, 2019.

 Whether you are trying to achieve compliance with a specific regulation like SOC 2, or need a better way to document and improve your risk management capabilities, you should take a look at Ostendio MyVCM.